-When available, size frequency data have been mostly reported by the deadline between 2012 and 2021, with a significant part of the size data for tropical tunas reported with some delays in recent years.
-Between 2018 and 2021, size frequency data were submitted lately to the Secretariat for 26.1% of the nominal catches of tropical tunas on average (Fig. 4).
-As for nominal catch and catch and effort data, some increased delays have been observed in 2021 and again attributed to the CoViD-19 pandemic.
+When available, size frequency data between 2012 and 2022 have been mostly reported by the deadline, with a significant fraction of the size data for tropical tunas reported with some delays in recent years.
+Between 2018 and 2022, size frequency data were submitted lately to the Secretariat for 19.9% of the nominal catches of tropical tunas on average (Fig. 4).
+Although there were delays in reporting nominal catch and catch and effort data in 2021, again attributed to the CoViD-19 pandemic, in 2022 the overall reporting increased, although the timeliness of size-frequency reported declined further.